Archive for the ‘business’ Category

 9. Mixing low and high cost keywords in a single campaign

-One of the struggles with Adwords is getting to a CPC that is low enough so it works for your business.
+One of the struggles with Google Ads is getting to a CPC that is low enough so it works for your business.
 Once you found some low cost, high volume keywords they can provide a steady stream of traffic.
 Some keywords may be more relevant and you are willing to pay more for it, that’s fine.
 However, if you combine these two in one campaign under a single budget, this means that that one EUR 3 click, just cost you the 10 30 cent clicks you would normally have.

 10. Not using a dedicated campaign for your brand name